ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Parotidectomy.
 The removal of the parotid gland is called a parotidectomy.
 This surgery may involve the facial nerve.
 If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
 Any tissue that is removed can often be restored through reconstructive surgery (see below) and tissue transplantation.

 Endoscopic surgery.
-Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than conventional surgery.
+Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than regular surgery.
 This is used particularly when a salivary gland tumor begins in the paranasal area (around the nose) or in the larynx.
 However, this is rare.
 More often, a tumor may be found unexpectedly during endoscopic surgery for what is believed to be chronic sinusitis (inflammation).

 Reconstructive surgery.
 Reconstructive (plastic) surgery may be used to replace tissue and nerves that were removed during surgery to eliminate the cancer.